-Classes start on the barre before moving to centre work and progressive steps across the room.
+Classes start on the barre before moving to centre work and then progressive steps across the room.
 Jumps and leaps are then added to finalise the class.
+The beginners ballet class also offers performance opportunities.

 About Classical Ballet: